carbonstorage/product/README.md

-# User service
+# Product service

-This is a user service of carbonstorage project
+This is a product service of carbonstorage project